 I’m not clever enough.

 I am not writing for brain surgeons: I’m writing for my people.
 I’m talking to them.
-And if there is a market, the “clever” people will want my work.
+If there is a market, the “clever” people will want my work.

 I’m too old.